Fayette County, Ohio

 Fayette County is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 28,951.
 Its county seat and largest city is Washington Court House.
 The county was named for the Marquis de Lafayette, a Frenchman who was an officer in the American Army in the Revolution, when established on March 1, 1810.
 Fayette County comprises the Washington Court House, OH Micropolitan Statistical Area, which is also included in the Columbus-Marion-Zanesville, OH Combined Statistical Area.
+Recently, on April 2, 2025, it was one of a few counties with minor damage from an EF-1 tornado in southern Ohio.
+The total costs of the damage have yet to be determined.

 History

 Fayette County was formed on March 1, 1810, from portions of Highland and Ross Counties.
 It was named after Marie-Joseph Motier, Marquis de La Fayette, a French general and politician who took the side of the Colonials during the American Revolutionary War and who played an important role in the French Revolution.

 Parks

 Trails

 Tri-County Triangle Trail - This trail goes between Washington Court House and Chillicothe.

-Clinton-Fayette Friendship Trail - This trail goes between Melvin to Borum RD and starts backup at Bush RD to Jamison RD.
+Clinton-Fayette Friendship Trail - This trail goes between Melvin to Borum Road and starts back at Bush Road to Jamison Road.

+Xenia-Jamestown Connector - Opened in 2022, this trail allows travel from Xenia to Octa.
+This trail is 18.5 mi long.